xyz1396/WinnowNet/script/WINNOWNET_PSM_RESCORING_GUIDE.md

 - trims theoretical fragment peaks to the observed MS2 m/z range
 - matches MS2 peaks to trimmed theoretical fragment peaks
 - preserves precursor and b/y isotope-envelope metadata
-- ranks final matched peaks by raw experimental intensity
+- selects the top 256 matched peaks by raw experimental intensity
+- sorts the retained matched peaks by experimental m/z (`expmz`) before tensor output
-- pads or truncates to 256 matched peaks for the production model
+- pads with zero-valued peak rows if fewer than 256 matched peaks are retained
 - normalizes real and theoretical intensities by precursor, fragment, or isotope-envelope grouping
 - repeats one `EnrichRatio` value across all matched peaks in the same isotope envelope